The Brain Deck Blog

 The best morning routines are not about waking up at 5 AM.
 They are about reducing decisions, building momentum, and protecting your best cognitive hours for your most important work.

-Why Rest Is Productive: The Science of Recovery and Performance
+Why Rest Is Productive: 4 Types of Real Recovery

 Rest is not the opposite of productivity — it is the foundation.
 Learn why strategic rest improves focus, creativity, and output, and how to rest without guilt.